Description

 Gaelyn and Jeremy at Artists Point, sorry for the poor stitch job

-We left Badwater Basin to return to camp after a very full day of sightseeing: Salt Creek trail, the Harmony Borax Works, Furnace Creek and the hike to Natural Bridge.
-Yet wait, there’s a scenic 9-mile (14.48 km) one-way loop road that winds through colorful mud hills.
-The day’s not quite over.
+We left Badwater Basin to return to camp after a very full day of sightseeing but wait, there’s a scenic 9-mile (14.48 km) one-way loop road that winds through colorful mud hills called Artists Drive and we need to go...

 Thursday, November 19, 2009